The Most Comfortable Sleeper Sofas, According To Reviewers

-The Best Bang For Your Buck: Nantwich Channel Tufted Convertible Sofa
+The Best Bang For Your Buck: Nolting Channel Tufted Sofa

-Most quality sleeper sofas are at high price points, well over a thousand dollars.
+Most quality sleeper sofas are at especially high price points — well over a thousand dollars, in fact.
 That's because they come complete with a mattress, which drives up the price as well as the demand.
-The Austen Twin Split Back Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.
+The Nolting Channel Tufted Sofa features a problem-solving sofa bed design, so you can get a sleek sofa and a comfortable bed for your guests — all for just over $300.

 Instead of a mattress, the couch cushions fold out flat to give you a twin-size sleeping area.
-For that reason, this pick is more of a sofa bed — but it's this unique feature that saves you hassle and money when accommodating your company.
-And the split-back design lets you choose between three positions — sitting, lounging, and sleeping.
+It's this unique feature that saves you hassle and money when accommodating your company, and the split-back design lets you choose between three positions: sitting, lounging, and sleeping.
 As the description says, “Perfect for unexpected overnight guests, or just a handy spot for a nap, futons are a great option for adding a touch of seating that can easily be transformed into sleeping space whenever needed.”

-If You’re Short On Living Space: Nia Sleeper Loveseat
+If You’re Short On Living Space: Mercury Row Imani Velvet Convertible Sofa

-So you're furnishing your tiny office or small living area.
-You might initially think the footprint isn't big enough for a sleeper, but think again.
-There are plenty of ways to maximize the space so you can get the most out of it — and this Nia Sleeper from Willa Arlo Interiors is one of them.
-It measures just 44-inches deep when folded down to a twin-size bed, and its split-back design makes it perfect for sleeping or just lounging.
+So you're furnishing your tiny multi-purpose office or small living area.
+You might initially think the footprint isn't big enough for a sleeping solution, but think again.
+There are plenty of ways to maximize the space so you can get the most out of it — and this Imani Sleeper from Mercury Row is one of them.
+It measures just 44 inches deep when folded down to a twin-size bed, and its split-back design makes it perfect for sleeping or just lounging.

 The mid-century modern design is super trendy and sleek, and velvet upholstery gives it an expensive feel without actually breaking the bank — it’s under $400.
 You can choose from seven colors, including a millennial-pink option that will liven up any small space.
 Sometimes with studio apartments or small guest rooms, some furniture rearrangement needs to be done in order to fold down a sleeper.
-Fear not — the Nia comes with soft padding under all four feet to make it easy to move around without scuffing up your floors.
+Fear not — this one comes with soft padding under all four feet to make it easy to move around without scuffing up your floors.